 - Know the trail: Depending on the location and your hiking experience, you may find yourself in areas with trails that are difficult to find.
 It’s easy to lose your bearings in these situations to begin with, but trying to navigate while high can only complicate things further.
 If possible, bring a map and mark your trails, so you’ll be less likely to lose your way.

-Learn More About Hiking with Marijuana at Euphoria Wellness
+Learn More About Hiking with Cannabis at Euphoria Wellness